presidentbeef/brakeman-site/source/docs/testing_brakeman/index.markdown

         }
       end

-The first line runs the main test runner against a given application.
+The `report` method runs the scan once.
 The first argument is the directory of the application, assumed to be under `test/apps/`.
 The second argument is just a name for the application.
 After that, any options that would normally be given to `Brakeman.run` can be provided.

 The result of `BrakemanTester.run_scan` is a big hash of the warnings found during the scan.
 This is generated using `Brakeman::Report#to_test`.

-After running the scan, the code sets up the test suite.
-Two modules are included. `FindWarning` provides a search capability for finding warnings in the report. `CheckExpected` calls `expected` and checks the numbers there against the actual report.
+Two modules are included in the test suite. `FindWarning` provides a search capability for finding warnings in the report. `CheckExpected` calls `expected` and checks the numbers there against the actual report.

-The `report` method should return the result of `BrakemanTester.run_scan`.
-This is used by `FindWarning` for accessing the report.

 ### Testing a Warning